MostlyEmre/Sylvester/README.md

 ## Description

 A Chrome extension that hides anxiety driving Twitter features.
 These changes are needed for my mental wellbeing.
 If you think that the changes are unnecessary.
-Feel free to not use it.
+Feel free to not use the extension.

 ## How to Install